sustainable-computing/co_sim_platform/SmartGridOntology/README.md

 Using the `connectsTo` relation between `nodes` creates a link between those `nodes`.
 In our ontology both electrical `buses` and `communication_nodes` can be `nodes`.

 In the example above `bus 20`, `bus 30`, and `bus 40` has a `connectsTo` relation.
-There is also a wireless connections between the buses
+There is also a wireless connections between the buses.

 ## Defining the Power Topology